deephdc/deep-docs/source/user/modules/mods.rst

 The data processing (DS) module prepares datasets for machine learning purpose through standard ML steps like data filtering, data cleaning, feature extraction, feature selection for datapool building.

-The MODS workflow goes through configuration specification for training and hyperparameter setting, then model training and model testing.
-The MODS workflow is fully supported by the DEEP as Service and DEEP learning facility in DEEP stack as well as comfortable local testing.
+MODS workflow goes through configuration specification for training and hyperparameter setting, then model training and model testing.
+MODS workflow is fully supported by the DEEP as Service and DEEP learning facility in DEEP stack.
+The module is also available for comfortable local testing.
-It supposes usage of downloaded from
+It supposes the usage of downloaded from
 `DEEP Open Catalog <https://marketplace.deep-hybrid-datacloud.eu/>`_ docker images, i.e. you need either
 `docker <https://docs.docker.com/install/#supported-platforms>`_ or